Satisfactory Academic Progress (SAP) for Financial Aid

 - Pace is determined by dividing the total number of credit hours you have earned by the total number of credit hours attempted.

 Maximum Time Requirement – The maximum time requirement sets a limit to the number of credit hours you may attempt before earning your degree.
 Your eligibility ends when you have attempted 180 credit hours, which includes credits attempted at any school prior to and while enrolled at USF regardless of whether you received financial aid at the time you attempted them.
+Dual high school credit and AP courses are included in the 180 credit hour limit.

 - No longer eligible - Once you have attempted 180 credit hours, you are no longer eligible for financial